kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 172, end: 173
 ✖ ',' expected - start: 230, end: 232
 ✖ ',' expected - start: 230, end: 232
+✖ The parser expected to find a '}' to match the '{' token here - start: 230, end: 232
 ✖ The left hand side of the arrow is not destructible  - start: 230, end: 232 ✖ Expression expected - start: 232, end: 233
 ✖ Expected a `;` - start: 232, end: 233